 What is a minor project?

 Minor projects include departmental requests for changes to buildings, space or the campus grounds.
-Examples include adding or modifying electrical outlets, plumbing, built-in cabinetry, lighting changes, remodeling classrooms, offices or labs, removing or adding walls, installing specialized equipment, or landscaping improvements such as benches/gardens.
+Examples include adding or modifying electrical outlets, plumbing, built-in cabinetry, lighting changes, remodelling classrooms, offices or labs, removing or adding walls, installing specialized equipment, or landscaping improvements such as benches/gardens.
 It is the responsibility of the requesting department to secure funding for their project prior to implementation.

 How do I get a minor project initiated?

-To initiate a minor project, please call or e-mail the Facilities Management Customer Service Co-Ordinator (ext.
-3717 or firstname.lastname@example.org).
+To initiate a minor project, please call or e-mail the Facilities Management Customer Service Co-Ordinator (x3717 or firstname.lastname@example.org).
 Your request will be forwarded to the Director of Campus Planning Design and Construction who will assign your project to a project manager.
 The project manager will meet you to assess the work required and prepare an estimate for your approval.
-Upon your approval, the project manager will obtain contractor quotations in accordance with the university's purchasing policy, ensuring the best value for your money.
+Upon your approval, the project manager will obtain contractor quotations in accordance with the university’s purchasing policy, ensuring the best value for your money.

 How long does it take to get a minor project completed?